 I fully recognize that many of these swaps are easy to write about, but not as easy to instantenously implement.
 Furthermore, sustainable options may not be easily accessible to you or may extend beyond your comfort zone.

 For the average beauty consumer, these sustainable beauty solutions may not seem mind-blowing.
-However, as someone who purchases a lot of makeup, these are swaps that I can implement to lessen the impact I’m making based on my beauty consumption habits.
+However, as someone who purchases a lot of makeup, these are swaps that I can implement to lessen my negative impact.

+Additionally, always chose hope over guilt.
 Rather than feeling guilty or disheartened, evaluate your current beauty routine, your buying habits, and the state of your current beauty collection.
 Determine a realistic step that you can take to make your routine more sustainable.

-P.S. fight the urge to toss out or sell all the products that may not have been sustainable.
-Unsustainable items that have already been purchased should be used, otherwise, it makes their purchase even more frivolous.
+P.S. fight the urge to toss out or sell all the products that may not be sustainable.
+Unsustainable items that have already been purchased should be used.
+Otherwise, those purchases become even more wasteful.

 Disclaimer: Please note, these sustainable swaps may not be viable for everyone due to personal finances or ability-status.
 I am in no way passing judgment on anyone’s habits or purchases.
 I am sharing this post to inspire those who can make more sustainable choices.

 Have you tried any of these sustainable beauty solutions or would you consider implementing any of these sustainable beauty solutions in the future?
 Let me know in the comments below.